 • Agreements with school boards include the ability to add additional classes at a negotiated rate.
-Fees may be subsidized with donations from the GRCF based on the availability of funding, and then assessed on a case-by-case basis.
+Fees may be subsidized with donations from the GRCF based on the availability of funding and then assessed on a case-by-case basis.

-• Fees are reviewed and negotiated annually with school boards.
+Both school and non-school program fees Fees are reviewed annually.
+School program fees under contracts are reviewed and negotiated annually with school boards.
 Contracts cover the school year (September - August) and are negotiated in time for the subsequent school year.